CormacMcCarthy/Latin-101/mastery1.md

 Tense and Voice|Form
 ----|--------
-Imperfect active|
+Imperfect active|capiebat
-Imperfect passive|
+Imperfect passive|capiebatur
-Perfect active|
+Perfect active|cepit
-Perfect passive|
+Perfect passive| capta est

 Complete the following synopsis of the third person plural of uideo in the indicative mood.
 Assume a neuter subject.